dxw/contracts/agreements/agency_terms.md

     Product Description
-    :   A Product Description is a written explanation of your Project's goals and the nature of the functionality that you expect will be required to achieve those goals.
+    :   A Product Description is a written explanation of your Project's goals, the user needs you are addressing and the nature of the functionality that you expect will be required to achieve those needs and goals.

     Project
     :   A Project is a sequence of Sprints used to develop features a